Evidence Before Impression

 4

-States in the evidence model: present · absent · indeterminate · not_assessable
+States per finding: present · absent · indeterminate · not_assessable

-The paper makes three architectural claims about how radiology AI should be built in the RLHF era.
+The paper makes four contributions to how knee radiograph AI should be built and evaluated.

 The Reasoning Graph

-The system is organized as a long-horizon, stateful inference graph.
-Each stage converts model outputs into structured intermediate state before any final report is written.
+The system is organized as a staged reasoning graph.
+Each stage converts model outputs into structured intermediate state, and the final report is generated from the ledger — not directly from unconstrained image prose.

 Evidence Ledger Reduction

-All outputs collapse into a canonical ledger Λk per finding: state, confidence, supporting evidence, opposing evidence, limitations, location, grade.
+All agent outputs reduce into a canonical ledger Λk per finding: state, confidence, positive evidence, negative evidence, limitations, supporting views, grade.
+The central artifact for review, contradiction checks, and trace.

 Skeptic Pass